omnetpp/docs.omnetpp.org/tictoc/index.md

 the first one only once, and the second one whenever a message arrives at the module.

-In initialize() we create a message object (cMessage), and send it out on gate <tt>out</tt>.
+In initialize() we create a message object (cMessage), and send it out on gate `out`.
 Since this gate is connected to the other module's input gate, the simulation kernel will deliver this message to the other module in the argument to handleMessage() -- after a 100ms propagation delay assigned to the link in the NED file.
 The other module just sends it back